Jan 9, 2025: Presentation by Olga Povoroznyuk and Peter Schweitzer at the RATIC Arctic Infrastructure Science Talks Series

 According to both InfraNorth researchers, social scientists and anthropologists focusing on Arctic infrastructure have been studying entanglements between local and Indigenous communities and infrastructure in the contexts of rapid climate change, remoteness, and resource extraction.
 “While there is a long history of social impact assessments of development projects, anthropologists and other social scientists working in the Arctic, should focus more on social configurations of privileges and inequalities resulting from the affordances and “fly-over” effects of infrastructure, as well as on different forms of knowledge produced by infrastructure,” they argued.

-The recording of the online conversation is available to watch here.
 The international multidisciplinary research network, Rapid Arctic Transitions due to Infrastructure and Climate (RATIC), is an initiative of the International Arctic Science Committee (IASC).